software-mansion/react-native-screens/native-stack/README.md

 With `native-stack`, the status bar can be managed by `UIViewController` on iOS.
 It requires:

-1. Enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file (and so disables the option to use React Native's `StatusBar` component).
+1. Enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file (it disables the option to use React Native's `StatusBar` component).
 2. Adding `#import <RNScreens/UIViewController+RNScreens.h>` in your project's `AppDelegate.m` (you can see this change applied in the `AppDelegate.m` of `Example` project).

 #### `statusBarStyle`